oddcoder/GP_Template/README.md

 ## why would you use it?

-The editor (person who is responsible in editing text) will not have to work with Latex.
+The editor (person whose responsibility is editing text) will not have to work with Latex.
 Instead, he will be dealing with markdown files just like this read-me.